NEW: Leaders from 19 nations meet at APEC conference in Hawaii

 During the weekend, Obama also emphasized the need for the United States to court foreign investment, despite leading the world in that area.

 The president also emphasized the U.S. need to court foreign investment, despite leading the world in that area.

 “We’ve been a little bit lazy, I think, over the last couple of decades,” Obama said.
 “We’ve kind of taken for granted that people will want to come here, and we aren’t out there trying to sell America and attract new businesses into America.”

 CEOs of Johnson & Johnson, Caterpillar and Google passed when asked to comment on the president’s characterization of the problem, though Eric Schmidt of Google said “lazy” is not the word he would have used.

-Over the weekend, Obama has met personally with Japanese Prime Minister Yoshihiko Noda, Russian President Dmitry Medvedev and Chinese President Hu Jintao.
+Over the weekend, Obama met personally with Hu, Japanese Prime Minister Yoshihiko Noda and Russian President Dmitry Medvedev.

-With Medvedev, the president discussed economic issues and Iran, which a recent IAEA report finds to be closer to having the capacity to make nuclear weapons.
+With Medvedev, the president discussed economic issues and Iran, which a recent International Atomic Energy Agency report finds to be closer to having the capacity to make nuclear weapons.
 Russia has expressed skepticism of the findings.

 “We discussed Iran and reaffirmed our intention to work to shape a common response so we can move Iran to follow its international obligations when it comes to its nuclear program,” Obama said, revealing few specifics.

 In his meeting with Hu, the president addressed currency manipulation and protecting U.S. intellectual property from illegal use by Chinese companies and the government.